Brown recluse spider prevalence?

-If you suspect you may be having issues with these spiders, call your local Orkin branch to set up an inspection with a trained Orkin Pest Specialist.
-Your Orkin Pest Specialist will recommend a treatment strategy to control the problems with spiders or any other pests.
+If you suspect you may be having issues with these spiders, call your local Orkin branch to set up a home inspection.
+Your Orkin Man will recommend a treatment strategy to control the problems with spiders or any other pests.

 Our Pest Library